easttennesseecc-star/Q-Top-Dog-IDE/README.md

 #### 1. Backend Connection

-Your LLM must be able to connect to the Q-IDE backend:
+Your LLM must be able to connect to the Top Dog backend:

 ```python
 # Basic setup